csueastbayMichaelNguyen/CS230/README.md

 ## Business Plan

 ---
+## Long-Term Vision Statement
+Our goals include:
+- Becoming a key figure and competitor in pioneering the next era of automotives with clean energy and incorporated "next step" features such as self driving AI
+- Releasing cost effective products to our consumers to make eco friendly cars more affordable and mainstream

+Our inspiration stems from:
+- A need to push forward innovation in the automotive industry for a faster transition into eco friendly vehicles
+- The fact that cars with eco friendly aspects and/or new self driving technologies are still a luxury item that we want to normalize

+Questions we consider:
+- How can we normalize eco friendly car options for drivers?
+- How can we decrease our carbon footprint to its fullest?
+- What new machine learning advances are essential for a safer road?

+## External Opportunities
+The world is beginning to prioritize solutions for climate change.
+With the executive order by California Gov. Gavin Newsom (D) to only allow gas-emission car sales until 2035, we see an opportunity to compete in the rapidly growing industry that is electric cars.
+To expedite our company’s R&D, we plan to integrate open source frameworks from the likes of Tesla, AWS, and many more.
+With the high demand from both the consumer market and government along with the foundations that others have already set, we see an opportunity to rush to market with a viable product and create our identity from the early stages of this rapidly growing market.

+## Team Bio

+## Strategy
+General Strategy:
+Our strategy revolves around taking notes from the top trends in the electric car industry, refining our products to be as eco-efficient as possible, and delivering a cost-effective car to the common consumer.

+OKR (milestones):
+The team has set their milestones high by working towards an increase in sales by 20% annually improvements to battery time by 15% annually.
+Within 5 years, our team’s central goal is to be the largest distributor of electrical cars in the U.S.
+Within 5 years, we want to reduce our carbon footprint for our manufacturing pipeline by 20%.

+Differentiate from other Companies:
+Our unique approach to the market is in mass-production and low costing electrical cars.

+Case Study of Competitor:
+Being based in Silicon Valley, our greatest competitor is Tesla.
+From Tesla’s history, it is evident that their company is continually achieving higher efficiency in battery life, software, and innovation.
+By taking some of the frameworks from Tesla’s open-source projects, we hope to refine it and find our place in the market.

+## Slogan
+"The driving force in achieving ststainable energy"

+---

 ## Cultural Policy

+---

 ### How do you want to be thought of?
 Viridi Automotives wants to be thought of as a pioneering force pushing for the change and innovation that lead to a more eco friendly driving experience.
 We what to be the answer to the question "What can the future look like for the normal driver?"